Kano model: One-dimensional Quality

-Attractive Quality

-Not only does the Kano model feature performance attributes, but additionally incorporates an "excitement" attribute, as well.
-Excitement attributes are for the most part unforeseen by the client but may yield paramount satisfaction.
-Having excitement attributes can only help you, but in some scenarios it is okay to not have them included.
-The beauty behind an excitement attribute is to spur a potential consumer's imagination, these attributes are used to help the customer discover needs that they've never thought about before.
-The key behind the Kano model is for the engineer to discover this "unknown need" and enlighten the consumer, to sort of engage that "awe effect."
-Having concurrent excitement attributes within a product can provide a significant competitive advantage over a rival.
-In a diverse product assortment, the excitement attributes act as the WOW factors and trigger impulsive wants and needs in the mind of the customer.
-The more the customer thinks about these amazing new ideas, the more they want it.
-Out of all the attributes introduced in the Kano model, the excitement ones are the most powerful and have the potential to lead to the highest gross profit margins.
-Innovation is undisputedly the catalyst in delivering these attributes to customers; you need to be able to distinguish what is an excitement today, because tomorrow it becomes a known feature and the day after it is used throughout the whole world.
+Satisfaction drivers terminology

 Attributes' place on the model can change

-As customer expectations change with the level of performance from competing products.
-Attributes can move from delighter to performance need and then to basic need.
+As customer expectations change with the level of performance from competing products, attributes can move from delighter to performance need and then to basic need.

-For example, In 2009, mobile phone charge would last 12 hours.
-As each new mobile phone generation improved battery life, the attribute of 12-hour battery life has shifted from delighter to less than a basic need.
+For example, in 2009, mobile phone charge would last 12 hours.
+As each new mobile phone generation [Fictional Scenario] improved battery life, the attribute of 12-hour battery life has shifted from delighter to less than a basic need.

 Empirical measurement

 Kano proposes a standardized questionnaire to measure participants' opinions in an implicit way.
 The participants therefore need to answer two questions for each product feature, from which one is "functional" (formulated in a positive way) and one is "dysfunctional" (formulated in a negative way).

 Example

 Evaluation

 Based on the combination of answers by one participant for the functional and dysfunctional questions, one can infer the feature category.

 Illogical answers (e.g., "I like it" for both the functional and dysfunctional questions) are usually neglected or put in a special category "Questionable".
-Various approaches for the aggregation of categories across multiple participants have been proposed, from which the most common ones are the "Discrete analysis" and "Continuous analysis", also “Satisfaction coefficients”.
+Various approaches for the aggregation of categories across multiple participants have been proposed, from which the most common ones are the "Discrete analysis" and "Continuous analysis", also "Satisfaction coefficients".